dotmenu/dotmenu/README.md

 There are many reasons so I'll just mention a few:

 - Working on other projects
-I am currently planning on making an opensource rogue-like game in Unity.
-More information coming soon 👀.
+I am activly working on multiple other projects and there are just better packages for menus like Terminal.GUI.
 - Demotivated
 A big reason is also because I am simply demotivated.
 I just do not want to work on this project anymore and this is the reason I have not made any major contributions in ~1 month.

-Every once in a while I will release bug fixes and rarely new features.
+**Old readme below**

 # Dotmenu
 A straightforward console menu library designed to streamline user interactions in console applications.